-Microsoft has released a new Hybrid Configuration wizard that simplifies the configuration of a hybrid deployment, allows for more flexibility with your hybrid configuration, and ensures you are always running the most up to date versions of the experience.
+Microsoft has released a new Hybrid Configuration wizard (HCW) that simplifies the configuration of a hybrid deployment, allows for more flexibility with your hybrid configuration, and ensures you are always running the most up to date versions of the experience.
 This version of the hybrid wizard is built into Exchange 2016 and releases of Exchange 2013 starting with Cumulative Update 10, but even if you're running an older Exchange 2013 cumulative update (CU) or Exchange 2010 Service Pack 3 (SP3), you can still download the new wizard.

 Questions frequently asked by customers

 Q: What versions of Exchange support the new Hybrid Configuration wizard?

 A: You can use a combination of one or more of the following:

 • Exchange 2010 SP3 (latest RU strongly recommended)

 Important note: To remain in a supported hybrid configuration, you need to make sure you are running the latest available released CU for your Exchange version.
 Cumulative updates are released on a quarterly cadence.
 If you are unable to upgrade to the latest available CU, the previous CU is also supported.